Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-properties-net.md

 * **agent**:

+#### Auto-update

+Use the following properties to control auto-update behavior of the .NET Framework Agent.
+These settings do not apply to the .NET Core agent, which does not have the capability to auto-update.

   * **auto_update**:
     * **enable**: Set to `true` for the agent to automatically upgrade to newer versions.
     * **checks:** Set the frequency with which the agent checks for updates.
 Valid values are `daily` for every 24 hours and on startup, or `startup` for *only* when service starts up.